deanrad/rx-helper/README.md

 It's becoming part of a workshop - if you're interested in learning more, or updating me on your progress, [tweet it](//twitter.com/deaniusol)!

+## What's the TL;DR?

+The 4 Principles:

+1. An `agent` processes Flux Standard Actions given it through either `agent.process` or `agent.subscribe`
+1. Actions are synchronously processed through functions given to `agent.filter`...
+1.  ...and asynchronously processed through functions known as renderers, configured via `agent.on`.
+1. Renderer functions may produce consequences (i.e. effects, or side-effects) return [Observables](https://github.com/tc39/proposal-observable) of new actions to be processed, specify a concurrency mode and be run with other [options](https://deanius.github.io/antares/docs/interfaces/subscriberconfig.html)

 ## Testing?
 Yes, please!

 Antares is highly tested.
 And since testing async is hard, some integration level tests run a bunch of complex stuff (our [demos](#demos)), and simply assert on the console output.
 The slightest change in behavior can thus be visible in the output of the demo as a large change.
 This, with Jest Snapshot testing makes asserting on our output a piece of cake.